|

 Fabulous dining, great local specialities that are unique to the island, and wines and foods with an extra taste all owing to the magical volcanic soil.
 Plenty of activities for the sporty, the adventurous, and the restless.

 It is not an island for those with small children.
-Most hotels do not even accept them so as not to ruin the “honeymoon” vibe that is Santorini's main tourist attraction.
+Most hotels do not even accept them so as not to ruin the honeymoon vibe that is Santorini's main tourist attraction.
 Winds are strong at all seasons.
-Beaches are black pumice, get scorching hot underfoot, shelve steeply into the deep and dark sea and are crowded.
-High season traffic jams of belching buses bringing in the day trippers from the cruise ships belpow - the accompanying tourist tat..
+Beaches are black pumice, get scorching hot underfoot, shelve steeply into the deep and dark sea, and are crowded.
+High season traffic jams of belching buses bringing in the daytrippers from the cruise ships, with the accompanying tourist tat.

 Being a microscopic white spider figure on that black volcano.
 Nea Kameni is a semi-active volcano and you can climb up to the top to see the smouldering crater.
 Palea Kameni is home to a series of sulphurous hot springs where you can bathe in the mud.
 Pelican Travel (+30 22 860 22 220; www.pelican.gr) arranges day trips into the caldera and to the smoking fumeroles.
 Swimming off a black beach (hotter than you expect).
 Oia at dusk.
 A sunset cruise in a schooner round the crater, or a trip to neighbouring Anafi and Thirassia.
-A walk along the rim of the caldera from Fira to Oia (many watering holes along the way).
-It takes 4-5 hours.
+A walk along the rim of the caldera from Fira to Oia (there are many watering holes along the way), which takes four to five hours.
 At Imerovigli, which sits on the highest point of the rim, you can see Theoskepasti, a hidden chapel with amazing views.
 Obviously, it's best to do this walk during the cooler months.
-You can also walk up to the island's highest point, which is a 2 ½ mile climb from Pyrgos.
+You can also walk up to the island's highest point, which is a two-mile climb from Pyrgos.
 Here you'll find Profitis Ilias, an 18th century monastery with fantastic views over the island.

-An early morning horseback-ride along the beach.
-(Stables at Mesa Gonia and Megalochori).
+An early morning horseback-ride along the beach, there are stables at Mesa Gonia and Megalochori.
 Dining possibilities: Selene in Firostefani with views to die for, 1800 in Oia, and the fish taverns in the little port of Ammoudi below Oia.

 Wineries to visit are those of Sigalas, Boutari, and Antoniou.
 Chilled Thalassitis is a white to be tasted on your terrace at dusk, to feel all's right with you and the world.